matheusbrat/matbra-jekyll/_posts/en/2018-02-06-docker-compose-with-php-fpm-nginx-maria-db-wordpress-jekyll.md

 comments: true
 ---

-As I explained recently, I had a blog running Wordpress and decided to move to Jekyll but there was a catch, I didn't want to loose any link I had to my wordpress blog, to achieve this, (I setup an nginx which will try to find a static file from jekyll and if it is not found it will fallback to Wordpress)[http://www.matbra.com/2016/12/22/nginx-redirect-multiserver.html].
+As I explained recently, I had a blog running Wordpress and decided to move to Jekyll but there was a catch, I didn't want to loose any link I had to my wordpress blog, to achieve this, [I setup an nginx which will try to find a static file from jekyll and if it is not found it will fallback to Wordpress](http://www.matbra.com/2016/12/22/nginx-redirect-multiserver.html).

 I was running my server on ec2 instance with RDS and it was becoming a little bit expensive, so I decided to move everything to one machine and dockerize my setup so I could easily switch my servers.